code-tour-ai/codetour_ai/README.md

 ### AI Enhancements

-The AI-powered tour generation features are original contributions to the CodeTour ecosystem:
+The AI-powered tour generation features are original contributions to the tour generation ecosystem:

 **New Features (v1.0.0):**
 - ✨ Repomix integration for comprehensive codebase analysis